 Outside, meanwhile, has a vaulted corrugated iron ceiling, deck-like floor, plantation-style shutters that open onto the street and, thankfully, ceiling fans.
 It’s an airy, casual space much better suited to the four of us, who, to be honest, have lost our lustre thanks to spending the morning travelling first by 4WD to Kununurra then plane to Darwin.
 We are tired, hot and hungry, and still, have the Sydney leg to go.

 As we eye off the menu, I’m delighted to discover the house vodka is my favourite, Wyborowa, a rye-based Polish vodka that’s so smooth you can drink it straight.
 I have mine in a tall chilled glass, with tonic, while I study the menu.

 Chef Jimmy Shu has designed an impressive array of dishes, which combine Thai, Indian and Nonya (Chinese Malay) influences.
 The one thing all those cooking styles have in common is their intense, spice-driven flavours.
-Jimmy’s cuisine has translated so well to the northern Australian climate that he has since opened two other Hanuman restaurants – in Alice Springs and Cairns.
+Jimmy’s cuisine has translated so well to the northern Australian climate that he also has another Hanuman restaurant in Alice Springs.

 Although there are four of us, we decide to go with five mains – why not?
 We share a red duck curry, red lentil dahl, Kang Kong greens, pork belly and jewfish fillets.
 While a friend swears you should never consume beasts from the air, land and sea in the same sitting, the mismatch of our meal turns out to be the greens.
 There are just too many flavours going on in this dish at once, and they clash with the heartier choices.